MorgynKass/Intro-To-Node.js/README.md

 The branch "final-1" is my completed project from the assignment "NodeJS API Project Part One".

 The branch "final-2" is my completed project from the assignment "NodeJS API Project Part Two".

+The branch "final-3" is my completed project from the assignment "NodeJS API Project Part Three".